Observance of Christmas by country: Greece and Cyprus

-In Mani there are beliefs about demonic and other supernatural beings, who come from the Twelve Days of Christ as the Epiphany.
-These are the goblins and say that they are the descendants God Pan or Satyrs, who jumped from the mythology in the Christian life.

 Italy

+Christmas in Italy (Natale, [naˈtaːle]) begins on 8 December, with the Feast of the Immaculate Conception, the day on which traditionally the Christmas tree is mounted and ends on 6 January, of the following year with the Epiphany (Epifania).
+The Italian term Natale derives from the Latin natalis, which literally means 'birth', and the greetings in Italian are buon Natale (Merry Christmas) and felice Natale (Happy Christmas).

-The Feast of the Immaculate Conception (Festa dell'Immacolata Concezione) on December 8 is a national holiday in Italy.
+The Feast of the Immaculate Conception (Festa dell'Immacolata Concezione) on 8 December is a national holiday in Italy.
 Christmas decorations, including the presepe (nativity scene), as well as the Christmas tree, are usually put up on this day.
 Some modern takes on this holiday involve them hanging vultures to symbolize the cleaning of their spirits.

-Saint Lucy's Day (Giorno di Santa Lucia) is celebrated as a Catholic holiday in Sicily and the northern regions of Italy on the supposed shortest day of the year, which is December 13.
-St. Lucy (Santa Lucia) is the patron saint of the city of Syracuse.
-Evening candlelight processions called the Parade of Light are conducted and are followed by the Feast of St. Lucy.
+Saint Lucy's Day (Giorno di Santa Lucia) is celebrated as a Catholic holiday in Sicily and the northern regions of Italy on the supposed shortest day of the year, which is 13 December.
+Saint Lucy (Santa Lucia) is the patron saint of the city of Syracuse.
+Evening candlelight processions called the Parade of Light are conducted and are followed by the Feast of Saint Lucy.
 Sicilians pay tribute to a miracle performed by St. Lucy during a famine in 1582.
 At that time, she brought a flotilla of grain-bearing ships to starving Sicily, whose citizens cooked and ate the wheat without taking time to grind it into flour.
-Thus, on St. Lucy's Day, Sicilians do not eat anything made with wheat flour.
+Thus, on Saint Lucy's Day, Sicilians do not eat anything made with wheat flour.
 Instead they eat cooked wheat called cuccìa.

 Christmas is celebrated in Italy in a similar fashion to other Western European countries, with a strong emphasis given to the Christian meaning of the holiday and its celebration by the Catholic Church, also reinforced by the still widespread tradition of setting up the presepe, a tradition initiated by Saint Francis of Assisi.
-It is quite common to attend Midnight Mass on Christmas Eve and practice the custom not to eat any meat.
-The dinner traditionally consists of seafood, followed by typical Italian Christmas sweets, such as pandoro, panettone, torrone, panforte, struffoli, caggionetti, Monte Bianco or others, depending on the regional cuisine.
-Christmas on the 25th is celebrated with a family lunch, consisting of different types of meat dishes, cheese and local sweets.
+It is quite common to attend Midnight Mass on Christmas Eve and practice the old custom of abstinence from meat on the day (but not fasting, which is observed by the Eastern Orthodox.)

+A popular Christmas Day dish in Naples and in Southern Italy is female eel or capitone, which is a female eel.
+A traditional Christmas Day dish from Northern Italy is capon (gelded chicken).
+Abbacchio is more common in Central Italy.
+The Christmas Day dinner traditionally consists by typical Italian Christmas dishes, such as agnolini, cappelletti, Pavese agnolotti, capon, lamb, eel, panettone, pandoro, torrone, panforte, struffoli, mustacciuoli, bisciola, cavallucci, veneziana, pizzelle, zelten, or others, depending on the regional cuisine.
+Christmas on the 25th is celebrated with a family lunch, also consisting of different types of pasta and meat dishes, cheese and local sweets.

-The ancient Christmas festival called Ndocciata is celebrated on December 8 and Christmas Eve in Agnone, Molise, with a parade of torches leading up to the "Bonfire of Brotherhood".
+The ancient Christmas festival called Ndocciata is celebrated on 8 December and Christmas Eve in Agnone, Molise, with a parade of torches leading up to the "Bonfire of Brotherhood".
 On Christmas Eve, in the squares of many towns of eastern Sicily, a large bonfire, U Zuccu, is lit to warm the Baby Jesus.